vahidabdi/escala_api/README.md

 # Escala API

-Escala API is an open source projec, written in [Elixir](https://elixir-lang.org/).
+Escala API is an open source project, written in [Elixir](https://elixir-lang.org/).
 It uses [GraphQL](http://graphql.org/) as an endpoint.
 For more info on api documentation, just run the app and open [localhost:4000/graphiql](http://localhost:4000/graphiql) in your browser.